Abibubble/milestone2-harry-potter-quiz/testing.md

 * Ensure that when the user restarts the quiz and chooses a different house, that it doesn't keep their previous house choice.

 ### Questions

+* Ensure the question box populates a question from the Gryffindor questions set if the user chooses Gryffindor house.
+* Click answer box 1 to ensure it is clickable if the user chooses Gryffindor house.
+* Click answer box 2 to ensure it is clickable if the user chooses Gryffindor house.
+* Click answer box 3 to ensure it is clickable if the user chooses Gryffindor house.
+* Click answer box 4 to ensure it is clickable if the user chooses Gryffindor house.

+* Ensure the question box populates a question from the Hufflepuff questions set if the user chooses Hufflepuff house.
+* Click answer box 1 to ensure it is clickable if the user chooses Hufflepuff house.
+* Click answer box 2 to ensure it is clickable if the user chooses Hufflepuff house.
+* Click answer box 3 to ensure it is clickable if the user chooses Hufflepuff house.
+* Click answer box 4 to ensure it is clickable if the user chooses Hufflepuff house.

+* Ensure the question box populates a question from the Ravenclaw questions set if the user chooses Ravenclaw house.
+* Click answer box 1 to ensure it is clickable if the user chooses Ravenclaw house.
+* Click answer box 2 to ensure it is clickable if the user chooses Ravenclaw house.
+* Click answer box 3 to ensure it is clickable if the user chooses Ravenclaw house.
+* Click answer box 4 to ensure it is clickable if the user chooses Ravenclaw house.

+* Ensure the question box populates a question from the Slytherin questions set if the user chooses Slytherin house.
+* Click answer box 1 to ensure it is clickable if the user chooses Slytherin house.
+* Click answer box 2 to ensure it is clickable if the user chooses Slytherin house.
+* Click answer box 3 to ensure it is clickable if the user chooses Slytherin house.
+* Click answer box 4 to ensure it is clickable if the user chooses Slytherin house.

 * Ensure that the questions are related to the house that the user chooses.
 * Ensure that the questions are in a random order each time.
 * Ensure that the user doesn't get the same question twice.